 IB staffer found dead in Delhi's riot-hit Chand Bagh area

 An Intelligence Bureau staffer was on Wednesday found dead in a drain in northeast Delhi's riot-hit Chand Bagh area where he lived, officials said.
-Ankit Sharma, 26, was missing since Tuesday and may have been killed in stone pelting, they said.
+Ankit Sharma, 26, had been missing since Tuesday and might have been killed in stone pelting, they said.

-His body was taken to the GTB Hospital for an autopsy.
-"He left home around 5.30 pm on Tuesday and has been missing since then," his brother Ankur said.
+His body was taken to the Guru Tegh Bahadur Hospital for an autopsy.
+Sharma's father Devendra, who also works with the Intelligence Bureau, said he returned home around 5.30 pm on Tuesday and soon after left to assess the situation outside.

+However, for hours, he did not return.
+"When he didn't return, we started looking for him.
+We also went to the GTB and LNJP (Lok Nayak Jai Prakash) hospitals to check whether he was admitted, but could not find him.

+"We kept searching him till 3 am on Wednesday.
+Later around 10 am, we got information that his body was lying inside the Chand Bagh drain.
+We never thought that he will be killed," he said.
+Sharma's mother Sudha was inconsolable and said she never thought "destiny would be so cruel to her".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)